- yoga props / blocks

 Which yoga mat do I need?

 This will depend on the type of yoga you practice.
 There are various styles or traditions of yoga 'asana' (postures) popularized by different teachers, such as Ashtanga Vinyasa (a form of Hatha yoga), Hatha, Bikram, Iyengar, Viniyoga, Sivananda yoga, Power yoga (a Western fushion of various types of yoga) Anusara yoga, Hot yoga and many more.
 Some of these styles are more dynamic than others.
 If your yoga class teaches one of the more dynamic forms of yoga such as Ashtanga Vinyasa, you'll need a combination of grip, cushion and durability.
-A good choice of yoga mat for these types of yoga would be our Bodhi Yoga Ashtanga II mat.
+A good choice of yoga mat for these types of yoga would be our Chandra Ashtanga Mat.
 This mat is thick and durable, providing a firm but cushioned surface on which to practice.
 It won't move or stretch as you jump back or forward.
 Other popular mats are the Lotus Pro Mat and the Eco Yoga Mat which is made from sustainable / plant-based materials and kind to the environment.
 If you are not sure about which yoga mat to buy, then please feel free to contact us or seek advice from your yoga teacher.

 Can't I just use a mat at my yoga studio?

 When first trying yoga classes, of course a studio mat will be fine for you.
 You won't want to invest in a yoga mat until you've decided that yoga postures are something you enjoy and find beneficial.
 Many teachers will eventually want students to purchase their own as it encourages practice on the yoga mat at home.
-Also, ther is the issue of hygiene.
+Also, there is the issue of hygiene.
 People will sweat during their yoga practice and their skin is regularly in contact with the mat.
 It is often also practiced with bare feet.
 Clearly a studio mat will have been used by many different students, so many people feel happier with their own mat.
 Lastly, many people believe that there are 'energetic' reasons to use your own yoga mat.
 Your 'energy' can be impacted by that of others on a subtle level so using a mat that has been used by many different people can impact on your energy / subtle body.

 Thick yoga mat or thin, standard or extra long?